wasico/sdk-php/README.md

 require_once('vendor/autoload.php');
 ```

-Or add manually for constant update:
+Or add manually to your composer.json file for constant update
 ```php
 "wasico/sdk-php": ">=0.0.1"
 ```